Nuclear Seasons: Critical reception

 Joe Rivers of No Ripcord gave the song a positive review, saying: "It makes you wonder why Charli XCX isn't all over commercial radio; it's a catchy, well-constructed pop song that manages to pack a lot in without conforming to the Guetta/Harris dance-pop template, instead injecting an effortless, swaggering cool."

 Music video and usage in media

 The video for "Nuclear Seasons" was uploaded to her channel on YouTube on 22 November 2011.
 The video has a witch house vibe, and was directed by Ryan Evans, with effects by Crim3s.
 "Nuclear Seasons" was Charli's first official video, not including the Salem remix video for "Stay Away".
 The song is featured on a sneak peek for the Swim 2013 collection for Victoria's Secret and was featured on a season six episode of Gossip Girl.
 The song is featured in the opening credits for the film, Two Night Stand starring Miles Teller and Analeigh Tipton.

-The single cover is shown as a poster in an scene of season six from British series Skins.
+The single cover is shown as a poster in a scene of season six from British series Skins.